upenn-embedded/final-project-s25-slay/README.md

 ### Last week's progress

-> 4/7 of our part arrived: the LCD, LCD cable, LCD breakout, & the light.
->
-> Still waiting for the pressure sensor and the haptic feedback.
->
 > All the parts were soldering and we are working on getting the LCD to work with the library provided from Lab 4.
 We have started writing code to parse a crochet pattern and print it to the LCD.
 We also have a draft of what we are going to CAD for the casing of all our parts.

 ### Current state of project

+> Everything has been ordered, 4/7 of our part arrived: the LCD, LCD cable, LCD breakout, & the light.
+>
+> Still waiting for the pressure sensor and the haptic feedback.
+>
 > Nothing has been assembled yet, most of the work has been code, which has been uploaded to the GitHub.
+>
+> The LCD we bought is almost the same as the one in the Pong Lab, just larger.
+When we used the same library, it would briefly show up on the screen before becoming static-y.

 ### Next week's plan